holmns/swift-tab/README.md

 This repository contains:

 - `/extension` – the Safari WebExtension implementation.
-- `/SwiftTabProject/SwiftTab` – the Xcode workspace that wraps, signs, and ships the extension.
+- `/SwiftTabProject/SwiftTab` – the Xcode workspace that wraps, signs, and ships the extension with SwiftTab app.

 ## ✨ Features

 - 🔁 **MRU ordering** — Cycle through tabs in the order you last viewed them.
 - ⚡️ **Heads-up display** — Minimal overlay shows tab titles and favicons while you switch.
 - 🔍 **Fuzzy search HUD** — Toggle a searchable list of tabs with your own shortcut.
-- 🧭 **Customizable settings** — Tune settings and define both switch/search shortcuts in the macOS app.
+- 🧭 **Customizable settings** — Tune layout, theme, delay, shortcuts, and search priorities in the macOS app.
 - 🛠 **Native packaging** — Delivered as a signed Safari app extension, optimized for performance and battery usage.

 ## 🚀 Getting Started